Youth Employment Service: History

+Computers had arrived by 1972 to help people find suitable work.

+Work experience

+Work experience in the last year of school was gaining much popularity by 1965, where a fifth year would have one day a week in work.
+But the TUC were not too happy about such proposals.
+15 year olds were restricted from working in factories, due to the Factories Act 1961.
+Sweden had a fully-developed system of secondary school work experience.

+Replacement

-It would be replaced from the late 1970s onwards by the Careers Service.
+It would be replaced from 1974 onwards by the Careers Service.

+In December 1971, Robert Carr, the Secretary of State for Employment, brought in wide-ranging changes to the Department of Employment, that have largely stayed.
+It formed the Training Services Agency and the Employment Services Agency.

+In the changes to local government in April 1974, the Youth Employment Service would largely be disbanded, with its 2,100 careers officers, and the new local authorities would look after their own careers services, in how each wanted to do so.
+This also covered people in further education and polytechnics.

+The dissolution of the service came with the Employment and Training Act 1973, under Maurice Macmillan.
+But a subcommittee of the Expenditures Committee, under Labour MP Renée Short, wanted all local authorities to keep a youth employment service.

+When the YES was subsumed into the Careers Service in April 1974, it lacked the strong, or natural and authentic, connection that the former organisation had with local schools.

 Purpose

 The organisation (also known as the Y.E.S.), set up in district and regional centres, provided vocational guidance for people aged around 16-17, many often from grammar schools.
 Only the most academic would attend university from the age of 18 in the 1950s, and many of those at grammar school would not stay until the age of 18.
 The A-level had been introduced in 1951, and previous to this it had been the Higher School Certificate; in Scotland it has been the Higher exam.
 In 1945 24% of those at grammar school left before the age of 16; by 1949 this had lowered to 16%.
 In 1945, 15% of those at grammar school would stay until the age of 18; by 1949, this was over 20%.
 By 1955, around 34% of those at grammar school stayed on until 18.

 In 1962, around 38% of boys found apprenticeships.
+The service was also involved with finding work for youths who were physically handicapped and educationally subnormal.